jrean/laravel-user-verification/README.md

 UserVerification::send($user, 'My Custom E-mail Subject');
 ```

 The `generate` method will generate a new token for the given user and change the `verified` column to 0.
-The `send` method will send a new email to the user.
+The `send` method will send a new e-mail to the user.

 ## Contribute